bullgare/pow-ddos-protection/README.md

 Any request for a challenge is leading to requesting a difficulty percentage (`GetDifficultyPercent`).

 Difficulty manager has 2 buckets: the current bucket and the previous bucket.
-And it has a bucket duration (5s).
+And it has a time frame (5s).
 Every 5 seconds manager atomically switches buckets (current becomes previous, and current is being flushed).

 For any `GetDifficultyPercent` request, it calculates the fraction of number of requests from the previous bucket multiplied by the elapsed time,